kk415kk/moocRP/documentation/analytic_modules.md

 Reading Data
 ---
 moocRP uses a templating system called EJS.
 EJS allows moocRP to pass data from the server to the client through special variables using their syntax of bracket.
 This allows your visualization to access the string-represented version of the dataset, which you can then process into any format you'd like.
+Note that JSON datasets are handled differently and not passed as raw strings: they get parsed into a Javascript object and get passed as such, so there's no need to call `JSON.parse()` on a JSON dataset.

 Here is a template for accessing the data for a particular data model that you should put in your script code:
 ````